Find out which low impact materials are right for your building project.

 Wet-process and dry-process wood fibre boards may look the same on the surface but there are a few differences that we think our customers should be aware of when selecting wood fibre insulation boards.
 We are only discussing boards here as all types of flexible wood fibre use the same thermally bonded process to create the product.

 This image shows that after 96 hours sitting in water the wet processed board had transported the water very much further up into the structure that the dry-processed board.
 By weighing the samples we could also see that beyond 24 hours the water uptake of the dry fibre board had diminished to almost zero whereas the wet fibre board continued to take up water.
+Please note that this is just to demonstrate the difference and wood fibre boards should not be sat in water as it will damage them.

 Dry process boards are often used for roof and timber-framed wall applications as they are tough and can be made in large single thicknesses, usually up to 200mm or so.
 Because they are less dense than wet process boards they are easier to handle when on a roof, making them safer and preferable.
 The above experiment also shows that even in saturating conditions, these boards are not going to soak up water which is one of the concerns we regularly come across in our customers.
+Additionally, the lower conductivity of the boards means lower U-values can be achieved in a given thickness.

 The dry process itself also consumes less energy than the wet process does and so the amount of carbon dioxide released by their manufacture is less, making the boards carbon negative overall instead of the roughly carbon neutral wet process boards.
 This reduction in manufacturing energy also makes them a cheaper board to produce.

 So which board is best?
 As with everything it is never black or white and each type of board will have its merits in different scenarios.
 However, the one place that we would recommend that you always use a wet-processed board is for internal wall insulation.
-The extra moisture management ability (and therefore safety) of the higher density wet processed boards is worth the little extra cost.
+The extra moisture management ability (and therefore safety) of the wet processed boards is worth the little extra cost.
 Other than that, the choice is yours.

 If you’d like to discuss which type of board will be best for your project, please contact us.